- Home

 - Hiking and Off-road Biking: The park's 5.5 miles of trails are open to hiking and off-road biking, but interior trails with stairs are closed to bicyclists.
 Please obey all signs.
 Equestrians are not allowed in the park.

-- The 6.5-acre lake is stocked with bluegill, bass, and catfish.
-The lake is slated for restoration work in the coming years.
+- The 6.5-acre lake is stocked with bluegill, bass, and catfish and was completely renovated in 2022-2023.

 Follow us on